-Additionally the Council's Local Plan Allocations Sustainability Appraisal identified Chadsmead together with Chasetown in Burntwood as being in the 20% most deprived areas nationally.
-The same document reported that life expectancy was lower in these areas and Chadsmead had the highest proportion of children under 16 in the District.
+Additionally the Council's Local Plan Review Sustainability Appraisal identified Chadsmead together with Chasetown in Burntwood as being in the 20% most deprived wards nationally.
+The same document reported that life expectancy was lower in these areas and Chadsmead had a high proportion of children compared to other wards in the District.